From Maniwaki, Québec

 An anti-elitist social satirist — he once described his movies as “social fables, allegorical tales rather than films of social protest.”

 His films typically centre on a beautiful, defiant woman, and are generally concerned with sexual themes and the lives of the working class.

 An Officer of the Order of Canada, a Grand Officer of the National Order of Québec and a Knight in France’s Légion d’honneur, he received numerous international prizes, Genies, Canadian Film Awards and a Governor General’s Performing Arts Award.

 Carle died aged 81 of complications from Parkinson’s disease.

-Town of Maniwaki was developed on land that was originally part of Kitigan Zibi Reserve.
+The town of Maniwaki was developed on land that was originally part of Kitigan Zibi Reserve.
 Maniwaki was officially founded in 1851.
-It obtained the status of “village” in 1930, and status of “ville” in 1957.
+It obtained the status of “village” in 1930, and the status of “Ville” in 1957.